ARMmaster17/ARMmaster17.github.io/hire.md

 permalink: /hire/
 ---

-I am currently seeking a summer internship and/or part-time work in the CS or IT industry.
+I am currently not looking for employment at this time.
+However, I am open to hearing about opportunities starting in May of 2022 or later.

 Please see my [LinkedIn profile](https://linkedin.com/in/jzenn) for more information: